 Image credit: Project Consulting s.r.l., Project: AIDA-SHM

 AIDA-SHM (Artificial Intelligence Data Analyser – Structural Health Monitoring) is a turnkey system to monitor the health of structures such as bridges and viaducts, predict possible structural damage events and enable optimization of preventive maintenance so to reduce the costs of highly specialised personnel.

 AIDA-SHM uses powerful artificial intelligence algorithms capable of extracting information from data and events.
-AIDA-SHM AI Engine discovers associations and correlations between data and events and defines models representative of the structures evolution and deterioration; it deeply differs from statistical analysis paradigm, which defines probabilistic models based solely on the events' frequency.
+AIDA-SHM AI Engine analyse data and discovers associations, correlations and trend between data and events and defines model representative of the structures evolution and deterioration; it deeply differs from statistical analysis paradigm, which defines probabilistic models based solely on the events' frequency.

-The strong innovation of the proposed solution consists in using simultaneously the technique of passive acoustic emission, the analysis of signals and parameters through an automatic learning engine (Artificial Intelligence - AI) and the connection of sensors through a satellite IoT network.
+The strong innovation in AIDA-SHM solution consists in using simultaneously the technique of passive acoustic emission, the analysis of signals and parameters through an automatic learning engine (Artificial Intelligence - AI) and the connection of sensors through a satellite IoT network.